artsy/eigen/docs/developing_a_feature.md

 To enable your feature on a physical or virtual device

-- Open the admin menu by pressing `command + control + z` on a mac.
+- Open the dev menu by pressing `command + control + z` on a mac.
 If this doesn't work:

-  - Log in to the app with an admin account (eg your artsy email)
+  - Log in to the app (eg your artsy email)
   - Enable Developer mode by going to Profile > About and tapping "Version" 7 times.
   - See a notification "Developer mode enabled"
-  - Now if you press `command + control + z` you should see the Admin Menu
+  - Now if you press `command + control + z` you should see the Dev Menu

 - Toggle the feature flag to "Yes".